 Kim Chan was a major figure in the early communist movement in our country.
-He was in charge of the information section for the first communist party and played a leading role in founding the second communist party.
+He was in charge of the propaganda section for the first communist party and played a leading role in founding the second communist party.
 Threatened with arrest later, he went to Shanghai and formed the Shanghai branch of the Communist Party of Korea.
-A representative of the Tuesday group, Kim Chan was the organizer of the General Bureau in Manchuria of the Communist Party of Korea.
+A representative of the Tuesday group, Kim Chan was the organizer of the "general bureau in Manchuria" of the Communist Party of Korea.